Azure/azure-powershell/src/DataProtection/docs/Start-AzDataProtectionBackupInstanceRestore.md

   - `RestoreTargetInfoObjectType <String>`: Type of Datasource object, used to initialize the right inherited type
   - `SourceDataStoreType <SourceDataStoreType>`: Gets or sets the type of the source data store.
   - `[RestoreTargetInfoRestoreLocation <String>]`: Target Restore region

+RECOVERYPOINT <IAzureBackupRecoveryPointResource>: Storage Type of the vault
+  - `ObjectType <String>`:

+TARGETINFO <IRestoreTargetInfoBase>: DataStore Type of the vault
+  - `ObjectType <String>`: Type of Datasource object, used to initialize the right inherited type
+  - `[RestoreLocation <String>]`: Target Restore region

 ## RELATED LINKS